Non-Hermitian semi-Dirac semi-metals: Results

 Next, we turn to numerical computations in order to complement our analytical results.
 We express our Hamiltonian in the parameter space of $q_x$ and choose open boundary conditions in the $y$ direction, along which the dispersion is linear.
 We choose $N=40$ sites along the $y$ direction and numerically compute the eigenvalues and eigenvectors.
-Our results are presented in Fig.~\ref{bulk-boundary_correspondence}.
+Here we consider right eigenvectors.
+For a non-Hermitian Hamiltonian one needs a bi-orthogonal coordinate system, such that $\sum_{j}\psi^{*}{_L}(x_j ) \psi_{R}(x_j )=1$, where $\psi^{*}{_L}(x_j )$ and $\psi_{R}(x_j )$ are the left and right eigenfunctions, respectively.
+Our results are presented in Fig.~\ref{bulk-boundary_correspondence1} (also see Fig.~\ref{bulk-boundary_correspondence} in Appendix A).
 In general, we can divide the eigenspectra into two qualitatively different regions:

-1) The region where $\mathrm{Re}[E]=0$ and $\mathrm{Im}[E]\neq 0$.
+1) The region where $\mathrm{Re}[E]\rightarrow 0$ and $\mathrm{Im}[E]\neq 0$.
 In such a case, we obtain states localized at the edges, corresponding to energy eigenvalues satisfying $E=i\gamma$.
 All the other eigenstates are bulk-like in nature.
 This is the $PT$ symmetry broken region between $-\gamma \leq m_x \leq \gamma$, which is consistent with our analytical calculation.

-2) The region corresponding to $\mathrm{Im}[E]=0$ and $\mathrm{Re}[E]\neq 0$.
-In this contrasting case, we obtain localized edge states corresponding only to the lowest energy eigenvalues and bulk states corresponding to the rest of the energy eigenvalues.
+2)The region corresponding to $\mathrm{Im}[E]\rightarrow 0$ and $\mathrm{Re}[E]\neq 0$.
+In this contrasting case, we obtain localized edge states corresponding only to the lowest energy eigenvalues ($E\rightarrow \pm \sqrt{2}t_2$) and bulk states corresponding to the rest of the energy eigenvalues.
 This is the $PT$ symmetry unbroken case.
-The reason that we find edge states only corresponding to the lowest energy can be understood by examining Eq.~\ref{beta-equation}, which is satisfied only for the lowest energy eigenvalue with $E=\sqrt{2}t_1$.